 - The third method is the reverse of the second.
 Start by navigating to Special > ImagePro Control and click on the Select patient button.
 You will be prompted to search for the patient’s name, and once selected, click the icon.

-With each of the three methods outlined above, once scanning has This means it is not constrained by character limits or symbols.
-The document will then appear as an attachment in the patient’s clinical window.
+With each of the three methods outlined above, once scanning has completed the document will then appear as an attachment in the patient’s clinical window.

 So what about when you have a document you have scanned outside of Genie that you want to attach to a patient’s clinical file?